 Chinese consumers are keen to buy western products – but they have to be able to find your offering.
 And you must find them!
 Certainly not on Twitter or Facebook.
 There are so many platforms, so many payment options, so much hype.

-One simple tool that many businesses overlook in the flurry for TikTok (Douyin in China) or social media influencers is the importance of a website – it is like the foundation to build from.
-You already have an English website, now you just need to change it into Chinese.
+One simple tool that many businesses overlook in the flurry for TikTok (Douyin in China) or Chinese social media influencers is the importance of translating your website from English to Chinese – it is like the foundation to build from.
+You already have an English website, now you just need to translate it into Chinese.
 It is not as hard as some make out.

-Chinese consumers will always want to check you out – on social AND online – so a website is a no-brainer.
-But it has to be in Chinese.
+Chinese consumers will always want to check you out – on Chinese social media AND online – so a Chinese website is a no-brainer.
 It could be your secret weapon!

-You would think translators would have been panicking when google translate came along.
+You would think Chinese translators would have been panicking when Google Translate came along.
 These days you can plug in a website in any language and get a translation in any language.
 Job done.
-Except google is banned in China and maybe a machine translation might not serve you well, as the following website bloopers revealed:
+Except Google is banned in China and maybe a machine translation might not serve you well, as the following website bloopers revealed: